Bounds for polynomials on algebraic numbers and application to curve topology: Computation of the topology

-and identify the relevant roots of $\tilde{P}(\alpha_i,Y)$ for each $i=1,\ldots,N$.
-The bound on the sum of the bitsizes of the intervals $I_i,I_{i,j}$ follows from Part (a.1) of Proposition~\ref{thm:costisolation} and Proposition \ref{thm:comparinginfibers}.

-For (a.4), using Proposition \ref{sagraloff-isolation-integer} and Proposition \ref{comparingroots}, we can compute well isolating intervals for the real roots of $T_X$ and identify the real roots of $(D_X^\star)'$ in a number of bit operations bounded by $\tO(d^5\tau+d^6)$.
-According to Proposition~\ref{prop:computinggcddeg} (with $R:=(T_X^\star)'$ and $F:=\tilde{P}(X,Y)$), we may further compute $\deg \tilde P(\xi_i,Y)$.
-Now, from Proposition~\ref{thm:costisolation}, we conclude that within a number of bit operations bounded by $\tO(d^5\tau+d^6)$ we can further compute well isolating intervals for all real roots of the polynomials
+For (a.2), using Proposition \ref{sagraloff-isolation-integer} and Proposition \ref{comparingroots}, we can compute well-isolating intervals for the real roots of $T_X$ and identify the real roots of $(D_X^\star)'$ in a number of bit operations bounded by $\tO(d^5\tau+d^6)$.
+According to Proposition~\ref{prop:computinggcddeg} (with $R:=(T_X^\star)'$ and $F:=Q(X,Y)$), we may further compute $\deg Q(\xi_i,Y)$.
+Now, from Proposition~\ref{thm:costisolation}, we conclude that within a number of bit operations bounded by $\tO(d^5\tau+d^6)$ we can further compute well-isolating intervals for all real roots of the polynomials

-and identify the roots of $\tilde{P}(\xi_i,Y)$ for each $i=1,\ldots,N'$ by Proposition \ref{thm:comparinginfibers}.
-It remains to isolate to compute isolating intervals for all the roots of the polynomials
+and identify the roots of $Q(\xi_i,Y)$ for each $i=1,\ldots,N'$ by Proposition \ref{thm:comparinginfibers}.
+It remains to compute isolating intervals for all the roots of the polynomials

 and